chopinrlz/powerpass/docs/roadmap.md

 $ ./powerpasstpm enc
 ```
 When you run the `enc` command, the PowerPass TPM module will attempt to encrypt a block of random data using the Locker key created during the `init` routine.
-If successful, you will see the plain-text data and the encrypted data echoed to the termainl.
+If successful, you will see the plain-text data and the encrypted data echoed to the terminal.